If a major disaster occurs, millions of people will be forced to leave their homes and find some other safe place to live.

 Saying “Bug Out Location” Will Make You Sound Crazy

 Before I get into all the requirements of a good Bug Out Location (BOL), I want to warn you that you should be careful about how you talk about Bugging Out.
-As Survival Mom points out, a lot of “normal” people think preppers are crazy – in part because of the language we use.
-She says,
+A lot of “normal” people think preppers are crazy – in part because of the language we use.

 While it might be really common and completely okay to use the word Bug Out location in survival circles, avoid it when talking to your neighbors, real estate agent, bankers when applying for a loan…